d2s/Documentation/_posts/2018-04-10-Changelog.md

 - fixed a couple of memory leaks
 - refactor of code and cleanup

 This is work in progress, but the app is still stable.
-Next version of RsyncOSX will be released after summer 2019 sometime.
+Next release is planned after summer 2019.
+This is most likely last rc before next release.

 ![](/images/RsyncOSX/master/nextversion/updatedplan.png)